dorianclay/BlackJack/README.md

 # BlackJack
-A project to practice the SOLID OOP Design Principles.
+An awesome project to practice the SOLID OOP Design Principles.

 ## Gameplay